dmbarbour/awelon/AboutABC.md

 Numbers use operator `# :: e → (N(0)*e)` to introduce a new zero, then each digit `0-9` has meaning of the form `3 :: N(x)*e → N(10x+3)*e`.
 Thus, numbers aren't literals, but natural numbers such as `#123` are close enough for legibility.
 Rational numbers are produced through operations on natural numbers, e.g. `#2#3/*` is two thirds.

 Text is shorthand for producing a list of small numbers between 0 and 1114111 (0x10ffff), the Unicode codepoints.
 A text list has fixpoint type `µL.((c*L)+1)`, where `c` is a codepoint value.
-ABC does not have support for binaries, but will typically represent raw binary data using base64url text.

-*NOTE:* ABC has no support for binary literals, but text can encode LZHAM compressed base-64 with reasonable efficiency.
+Binaries are encoded using a non-conventional base16 text.

 ### Capability Invocations